mudassirmoosa/variational_embedding_circuits/README.md

 # *Variational Embeddings in Quantum Machine Learning*
 ## **QOSF mentorship program**

-Mentor: Aroosa Ijaz
+**Mentor:** Aroosa Ijaz

-Mentees: Narges Alavi Samani, Mudassir Moosa, Syed Raza
+**Mentees:** Narges Alavi Samani, Mudassir Moosa, Syed Raza

-Detailed project report in the folder 'Report'.
+* Detailed project report in the folder **Report** *

 ## **Project Description:**

 Machine Learning is a potential application for near-term intermediate scale quantum computers with potential for speed-ups over their classical counterparts.
-Quantum classifiers are quantum circuits that can be trained to classify data in two stages; 1) Embedding: the input data is encoded in to quantum states, embedding it to a high-dimensional Hilbert space.
-2) Measurement: A quantum measurement of the circuit which leads to the output of the model.
-Usually, the measurement part of the circuit is trained but in a recent paper [1] where an alternate approach has been adopted where the embedding part of the circuit is trained instead.
+Quantum classifiers are quantum circuits that can be trained to classify data in two stages; 1) *Embedding*: the input data is encoded in to quantum states, embedding it to a high-dimensional Hilbert space.
+2) *Measurement*: A quantum measurement of the circuit which leads to the output of the model.
+Usually, the *measurement* part of the circuit is trained but in a recent paper [1] an alternate approach has been adopted where the *embedding* part of the circuit is trained instead.
 In this work we benchmark various circuit embeddings and cost functions and propose improvements to the state-of-the-art techniques.

 ## **Key Results:**
 1) We benchmark the performance of various variational embedding circuits for classification tasks.